Reablement: a guide for carers and families

 - maximising opportunities to socialise, to start or resume hobbies.

 There will be a focus on regular assessment and review during reablement.
 Support workers and assessors will want to work with you and the person you care for to record progress, identify further goals and plan ongoing support.
 If all goals have been achieved, reablement doesn’t need to continue for the full six weeks (or the full-time period allowed locally).
-The reablement support worker will be the main contact between the individual, carers and family and the reablement assessor, social worker or occupational therapist.
+The reablement support workers will be the main contact between the individual, carers and family and the reablement assessor, social worker or occupational therapist.

 Planning for the service to end

 Early in the reablement process, the assessor will determine whether an ongoing package of care may be required.
 If they think it will, they will make a referral to Adult Social Care Services, who will start assessing and working with the individual, their carers, family and the reablement support workers to determine what ongoing care and support may be required when reablement ends.
+If all goals have been achieved, reablement doesn’t need to continue for the full six weeks.

 You can also make sure that any equipment or minor adaptations to the property have been put in place prior to the end of the reablement period.
 Sometimes larger adaptations such as a ramp may take longer to be installed.
+Any equipment which is no longer required should be returned so it doesn’t clutter the home.

 Preventing loneliness and social isolation